-I would recommend going on a 3-4 week cut where you put yourself in a max 20% caloric deficit.
+I would recommend going on a 3-4 week cut where you put yourself in a 25-40% caloric deficit.
 This is a considered the maximum you will want to restrict your calories, to avoid being malnourished or losing the muscle you have just built.
-At a 20% calorie deficit from your new TDEE, this will definitely feel like a diet!
+At a 25% calorie deficit from your new TDEE, this will definitely feel like a diet!
 It’s quite aggressive, so don’t go lower unless you are confident in managing your nutritional needs.

 Again, your food choices, meals, supplementation and tracking does not change.
 This is not the time for punishment and being deprived of joy and flavours.
 You just need to eat less.
 Whether that be smaller portions, skipping a meal, cutting out the snacks, or purposely chasing the lower calorie AdapNation Food Diary meal ideas.

 As already mentioned, the article Losing Body Fat For Good goes into the detail, but critically important to note now is this – push your Protein up to 1.2g per pound of bodyweight.

 If it feels right, perhaps it would be a good idea to go on a 24h fast to mark the start of the cut.
 Fasting has some profound benefits to your health and longevity, and may feel good to give your digestive system a day off.
 You can hear more about the benefits and science behind fasting in the Fasting Masterclass AdapNation Podcast.

 Of equal importance to the calorie and protein targets, STILL CONTINUE to weight train with the same intensity and style to what is described in this programme!
 Do NOT drop the weight training, or lower the relative intensity.